Piers Morgan: Meghan, Duchess of Sussex

 ITV News reported the Duchess had complained directly to ITV's CEO about Morgan's comments about mental health, although the broadcaster was not officially commenting on these reports.
 Ofcom received a complaint from her.

 Morgan issued a statement on Twitter, saying, "On Monday, I said I didn't believe Meghan Markle in her Oprah interview.
 I've had time to reflect on this opinion, and I still don't.
 Freedom of speech is a hill I'm happy to die on."
 Broadcaster Andrew Neil described his departure as "a pity" for ITV because he had brought "energy, dynamism and controversy" to its morning broadcast schedule, adding "it had always lagged way behind the BBC breakfast time show and people tuned in because of him."
 Neil expressed interest in Morgan joining GB News instead.
 However, Neil later said that talks were affected by a disagreement: "he's [Morgan] got his own idea of what he is worth and we [GB News] have a slightly different idea of what he's worth".
 In Morgan's last week, Good Morning Britain surpassed the ratings of BBC Breakfast for the first time, and ITV lost almost £200m in market value following his departure.

-Actor and comedian Steve Coogan, a prominent supporter of press regulation, described Morgan as "symptomatic of the problem" with the British tabloid media and accused him of "bullying behaviour" regarding his attitude to the Duchess.
+The actor and comedian Steve Coogan, a prominent supporter of press regulation, described Morgan as "symptomatic of the problem" with the British tabloid media and accused him of "bullying behaviour" regarding his attitude to the Duchess.

-On 29 November 2023, Morgan used his Piers Morgan Uncensored show to reveal the names of two members of the British Royal Family who had allegedly had conversations about the skin colour of Meghan's baby, mentioned during an interview with Oprah Winfrey in March 2021.
+On 29 November 2023 Morgan used his Piers Morgan Uncensored show to reveal the names of two members of the British royal family who had allegedly had conversations about the skin colour of Meghan's baby, mentioned during an interview with Oprah Winfrey in March 2021.
 Both Prince Harry and Meghan had refused to elaborate on who had made these claims.
-Journalist Omid Scobie named the royals in the Dutch version of his book Endgame, despite other versions not containing the names, and the book was pulled from sale.
+The journalist Omid Scobie named the royals in the Dutch version of his book Endgame, despite other versions not containing the names, and the book was pulled from sale.
 After Morgan had named the royals, a source for the family said they were "considering all options."
-Morgan defended his comments the following night, saying it was "entirely lawful" to name the Royals.
+Morgan defended his comments the following night, saying it was "entirely lawful" to name the royals.